Fort Lauderdale Rear End Car Accident Lawyers and Law Firm

 The central issue was whether the sudden abrupt deceleration and unexpected stop, at a time and place where Cleaveland could not have reasonably expected the truck he was following to suddenly skid and crash into another truck, created an exceptional situation that was outside the daily experience of the average driver.

-On review of the trial court’s decision, the Fifth Circuit found that the rear end collision rule that recognized a presumption of the rear driver as the sole proximate cause of injuries and damage that results from an accident, when the collision is predicated upon a sudden stop alone.
-To rebut the rear end presumption, the lead driver’s stop must have been sudden and unexpected at the time and place where the stop could not have been reasonably expected.
+On review of the trial court’s decision, the Fifth Circuit found that the rear-end collision rule recognized a presumption of the rear driver as the sole proximate cause of injuries and damage that results from an accident when the collision is predicated upon a sudden stop alone.
+To rebut the rear-end presumption, the lead driver’s stop must have been sudden and unexpected at the time and place where the stop could not have been reasonably expected.
 The Fifth Circuit Court determined that there was no evidence of Cleaveland’s negligence and that there was substantial proof that he was following at a safe distance.
-The evidence in this case demonstrated that the stop was both sudden and unexpected, demonstrating negligence of the lead driver.
-Because the rear end collision rule did not apply to the circumstances in the case, Cleaveland was not barred from recovering for his serious injuries.
+The evidence in this case demonstrated that the stop was both sudden and unexpected, demonstrating the negligence of the lead driver.
+Because the rear-end collision rule did not apply to the circumstances in the case, Cleaveland was not barred from recovering from his serious injuries.

-The takeaway from this case is that the circumstances of a rear end collision will not always preclude the rear end driver from bringing negligence suits against lead drivers for their negligent operation of their vehicle.
-A sudden and unexpected stop in an area that the common driver would not normally expect someone to slam on their brakes, such as a highway, could generate a situation where the rear driver would not only be free from liability but could also recover for damages sustained by the accident.
+The takeaway from this case is that the circumstances of a rear-end collision will not always preclude the rear-end driver from bringing negligence suits against lead drivers for the negligent operation of their vehicle.
+A sudden and unexpected stop in an area where the common driver would not normally expect someone to slam on their brakes, such as a highway, could generate a situation where the rear driver would not only be free from liability but could also recover for damages sustained by the accident.

 Rear-End Auto Accidents in Florida